lowkey42/lowkey42.github.com/_posts/2019-06-22-data_structure.md

 In addition to this _primal mesh_, we also want to work with its _dual_.
 Here vertices and faces switch places, that is each face in the primal mesh is a vertex in the dual mesh, which are connected into voronoi cells with one of the primal vertices inside.
 As we can see in the image on the right, for each edge in the primal mesh (grey) the dual mesh contains an edge that connects the face on the left and on the right side of it.
 But the edges and vertices at the boundary are a bit of an _edge case_ and form voronoi cells that are infinitely large.
 Luckily that is a case we can ignore for now, because our sphere is a closed mesh without any holes or boundaries.

-{% include image.html url="/assets/images/delauny_voronoi.png" classes="fill_black" description="A delaunay triangulation (grey) of the vertices (red) and its dual, consisting of the circumcenters of the faces (blue) and connecting edges (cyan), forming the voronoi cells." %}
+{% include image.html url="/assets/images/02/delauny_voronoi.png" classes="fill_black" description="A delaunay triangulation (grey) of the vertices (red) and its dual, consisting of the circumcenters of the faces (blue) and connecting edges (cyan), forming the voronoi cells." %}

 Of these three concepts the most important one for our quad-edge data structure is (as the name suggest) the edge.
 But the edges we are using here are _directed_, which means they know which vertex they are coming from, which one they are going to and which faces are on their left/right side.
 And we have not just one edge for each connected vertex but four, that form a quad-edge.
 Beside these pieces of information, we only need one other datum to describe the complete topology: The outgoing edges from each vertex and face.
-And we store these as linked-lists of edges, where each edge knows the next edge around its origin (also called an edge-loop).
+And we store these as linked-lists of edges, where each edge knows the next edge around its origin (also called an edge-ring).

 <div class="image_list" markdown="1">

-{% include image.html url="/assets/images/quad_edge/directed_edge.png" classes="fill_black" description="Each edge <code class='highlighter-rouge'>e</code> knows its origin/destination vertex, as well as which face is on its left/right side.<br> Or origin/destination faces and left/right vertices for edges of the dual mesh." %}
+{% include image.html url="/assets/images/02/quad_edge/directed_edge.png" classes="fill_black" description="Each edge <code class='highlighter-rouge'>e</code> knows its origin/destination vertex, as well as which face is on its left/right side.<br> Or origin/destination faces and left/right vertices for edges of the dual mesh." %}

-{% include image.html url="/assets/images/quad_edge/quad_edge.png" classes="fill_black" description="Each edge also knows the other edges that are part of the same quad-edge, which we can access by rotating the edge counter clockwise." %}
+{% include image.html url="/assets/images/02/quad_edge/quad_edge.png" classes="fill_black" description="Each edge also knows the other edges that are part of the same quad-edge, which we can access by rotating the edge counter clockwise." %}

-{% include image.html url="/assets/images/quad_edge/edge_loop.png" classes="fill_black" description="Finally, each edge knows the next edge, when rotating counterclockwise around its vertex/face of origin." %}
+{% include image.html url="/assets/images/02/quad_edge/edge_ring.png" classes="fill_black" description="Finally, each edge knows the next edge, when rotating counterclockwise around its vertex/face of origin, i.e. its edge-ring." %}

 </div>